kpoe03/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [ ] Why would you use class component over function components (removing hooks from the question)? you would use them is if you are updating older code to maintain a code base.
-- [ ] Name three lifecycle methods and their purposes.
+- [ ] Name three lifecycle methods and their purposes. render - it returns the jsx of the actual component. componentDidMount - to fetch the data from an API. componentDidUpdate - when you want to set initial state of a component on load.
-- [ ] What is the purpose of a custom hook?
+- [ ] What is the purpose of a custom hook? to let you use react without classes.
-- [ ] Why is it important to test our apps?
+- [ ] Why is it important to test our apps? to ensure the functionality works in the app.

 ## Project Set Up